freenas/freenas-docs/userguide/storage.rst

-**Scrub Pool:** scrubs and scheduling them are described in more detail in :ref:`Scrubs`.
+**Scrub Pool:** scrubs and scheduling them are described in more detail in :ref:`Scrub Tasks`.
 This button allows manually initiating a scrub.
 Scrubs are I/O intensive and can negatively impact performance.
 Avoid initiating a scrub when the system is busy.